 Devon Early Years Complex Needs Service

-- To show significant/profound delay in two or more areas of development, one of which must be cognition.
+- Show significant/profound delay in at least two or more areas of development, one of which must be cognition.

-- An existing diagnosis of a condition, where there is likely to be significant/profound delay to include cognition.
+- Have an existing diagnosis of a condition, where there is likely to be significant/profound delay to include cognition.

 N.B.
-If the referrals arrive at Single Point of Access without the required documents/evidence we will be unable to action them until all relevant documentation is received.
+If the referrals arrive at Single Point of Access without the appropriate documents/evidence, we will be unable to action them until all relevant documentation is received.

-- Completed service referral form/letter and parental consent.
+- Completed request for service form/letter and parental consent.

 - Evidence of significant and complex delay in two developmental areas which must include detailed evidence of significant cognitive delay (see criteria).